aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 [![missing image. please report to the author](/decoding-human-body/images/autism/reflexes.png)](https://www.tandfonline.com/doi/abs/10.1080/15287394.2010.484709)

 Both of the two animal studies are too small.
 It is certainly possible that the delays found in the latter experiment was a fluke finding because of the small size.
-But larger animal trials should be done after experts of animal behaviour and growth, scientists on both sides of the vaccine debate, and scientists who specialize in the reliability of medical evidence come together to define good criteria and trial designs to measure autism or other harms in animals.
+Larger animal trials should be done after experts of animal behaviour and growth, scientists on both sides of the vaccine debate, and scientists who specialize in the reliability of medical evidence should come together to define good criteria and trial designs to measure autism or other harms in animals.
 In the next section, I will describe a large dog RCT showing harms of the rabies vaccine in dogs.

 ## studies/RCTs showing harms of non-live vaccines

-Some of the most reliable evidence of harms comes from the [Bandim research group](https://www.bandim.org/about-bandim-health-project/staff/) which was responsible for the rollout and meticulous health recording of children in Africa for several decades, going all way the back to the first time the vaccination campaigns began.
-They made many extremely surprising observations about the effects of vaccines: they have a broader impact on the immune system, such that the impact affects even many other communicable and non-communicable diseases.
+Some of the most reliable evidence of harms comes from the [Bandim research group](https://www.bandim.org/about-bandim-health-project/staff/) which was responsible for the rollout and meticulous health recording of children in Africa for several decades, going all the way back to the first time the vaccination campaigns began there.
+They made many extremely surprising observations about the effects of vaccines: they have a broader impact on the immune system: the impact affects even many other communicable and non-communicable diseases.

 Many of these findings have been replicated by *other* groups around the world.
 Some of these findings have recently led to trials evaluating new ways to cure old diseases like type-1 diabetes.
 They found that live-virus vaccines train the immune system to fight even diseases unrelated to the target disease.
 To some extent, this is similar to how a machine learning system in computer science trained to detect cars can generalize from the training set to detect cars that are significantly different from the cars in the training set.
-It also makes evolutionary sense as the live-virus vaccine works just like a regular infection: the virus goes into the body and replicates like a regular infection, only except that the virus is a variant attenuated to not cause disease.
+It also makes evolutionary sense as a live-virus vaccine works just like a regular infection: the virus goes into the body and replicates like a regular infection, only except that the virus is a variant attenuated to not cause disease.
 For billions of years, our immune systems have learned to generalize from such "training data" to be able to better fight even other diseases that the body encounters in the future.

 There is solid proof of the above phenomena, not like the unreliable correlational evidence Paul cites.
 For example, in low-birthweight children (<2500g), the BCG vaccine was found in an [RCT](https://academic.oup.com/cid/article/65/7/1183/4079383) to *cause* a whopping 43%(!) reduction in infectious disease mortality rate (MRR, 0.57; 95% CI, .35–.93).
 Tuberculosis, which is the intended target of BCG, does not cause that many deaths in Denmark, so the BCG vaccine appears to be teaching the newborn's immune system to better fight even other infections.